-15 Elite Vegan Athletes Who Prove You Don’t Need Meat
+10+ Elite Vegan Athletes Proving You Don’t Need Meat

-These vegan athletes are stunning examples of how going plant-based isn’t just helpful for performance; it can actually make all the difference between winning and losing
+These elite vegan athletes are stunning examples of how going plant-based isn’t just helpful for performance.
+It can actually make all the difference between winning and losing!

 By Chiara Spagnoli Gabardi